sebautistam/SauceDemo_Bootcamp/README.md

    ```
    npm run reinstall
    ```
-8. Allure Commandline is necessary to generate reports from the test results; verify it is installed running
+8. Allure Command Line is necessary to generate reports from the test results; verify it is installed running:
    ```
    npm install -g allure-commandline --save-dev
    ```